ph4r05/devblog/_posts/2019-10-08-remote-jupyter-notebook.markdown

 If the requirements are not met, ask administrator to install them or build them from source and install locally to your home folder (`./configure --prefix=$HOME/local && make && make install`, then adjust environment variables).

+Unless said otherwise, run all commands on the server.

 To build the Pyenv on Aisa/Aura servers you can use module system to add all required dependencies:

 ```bash